Denys Kolchin

-Denys Kolchin (Денис Колчін; born 13 October 1977) is a Ukrainian former professional footballer and the current manager of FC SeaSters.
+Denys Kolchin (Денис Колчін; born 13 October 1977) is a Ukrainian former professional footballer and current manager of Chornomorets-2 Odesa.
+He won bronze medal of the 1994 UEFA European Under-16 Championship as member of the Ukraine national under-17 football team.

 Career

 He last played for FC Dnister Ovidiopol and later worked as a coach of another club in the Black Sea region Zhemchuzhyna Odesa.

 Managerial career

 In the summer of 2025 Kolchin headed the SeaSters.
+On 27 December 2025, he left the club.

+On 16 January 2026, Kolchin was appointed as the manager of Chornomorets-2 Odesa.
+It is noted that the specialist will also become the club's deputy general director for youth and youth football development.